 20. Snag free tickets to one of Stern Grove’s amazing outdoor concerts

 Who’s ready to see some live music?!
 Stern Grove Festival, a FREE outdoor concert series featuring a wide variety of genres, is in the middle of an epic summer.
 Guests must register online beforehand to reserve a spot, and tickets are released at 2pm exactly 12 days prior to each event, offering first-come, first-served free passes.

-19. Watch Star Trek and Harry Potter at Sundown Cinema’s free outdoor film screenings
+21. Watch Moana at Sundown Cinema’s free outdoor film series

 SF Parks Alliance and Do The Bay have brought back the popular Sundown Cinema series, which presents awesome FREE movies on a giant screen in various parks around the city.
-Here’s what to watch out for in July:
+This month they’ll screen Moana at Crane Cove park on July 21.

 Yerba Buena Gardens Festival is now hosting fantastic free programming multiple days a week, and their upcoming schedule is worth putting on your calendar.
 The independent nonprofit organization is dedicated to presenting accessible cultural events during 6 months of the year, including world-class music, theater, dance, and more.

 27. Look for giant water lilies in bloom this summer at the Conservatory of Flowers